Steve Smith (cricketer, born 1961): Career

 Steve Smith made his first grade debut for Bankstown when he was 17.
 His mother's cousin was test batsman Norm O'Neill, but he claimed a greater influence on his game was his father, who was a grade cricketer.
 He says a crucial stage in his development as a batsman came when he was 20 and moved to opener.

 Scores of 162 and 215 not out at the beginning of the 1981–82 season saw him make his first class debut for New South Wales that summer.
 He was picked as 12th man for NSW against the touring West Indies then was selected to play in the team against Victoria.
 He made 35 in his first innings, taking part in a 77 run partnership with Rick McCosker.
 Smith ended up getting 245 first class runs at an average of 40.
 Smith played two McDonald's Cup games for NSW that summer, scoring 3 and 0 (in the final).
 He batted down the order in these games.

 Smith's good form continued the 1982–83 season.
 He was promoted to opener against Queensland and scored his maiden Shield century.
 He then made 263 against Victoria, including 117 in a session.
-These efforts saw him selected in Australia's ODI side, with Smith and Graeme Wood replacing John Dyson and Kepler Wessels.
+These efforts saw him selected in Australia's ODI team, with Smith and Graeme Wood replacing John Dyson and Kepler Wessels.